Expressions

 $$array[idx_expression] = expression;

-You can add elements to an array by referring to a nonexistent element:
+You can insert new elements into an array by referring to a nonexistent element:

 $$array = [1, 2, 3];